firebase/firebase-ios-sdk/README.md

 Select a scheme and press Command-u to build a component and run its unit tests.

+#### Viewing Unit Test Code Coverage

+First, make sure that [slather](https://github.com/SlatherOrg/slather) is installed with `gem install slather`.

+After running the tests in Xcode, execute
+`slather coverage --html --scheme AllUnitTests_iOS --configuration=Debug --workspace Firebase.xcworkspace/ Firebase.xcodeproj/`
+at Example/ in the terminal.
+This will aggregate the coverage and provide instructions to view the code coverage in the browser.

 ### Running Sample Apps
 In order to run the sample apps and integration tests, you'll need valid `GoogleService-Info.plist` files for those samples.
 The Firebase Xcode project contains dummy plist